 Despite an apology for the violence, the central government has continued to both overtly and esoterically subvert Catalan independence.
 Days after the vote, King of Spain Felipe accused Catalan leaders of “unacceptable disloyalty.”
 At the same time, Catalan police chief Josep Lluís Trapero was summoned to Madrid for questioning under charges of sedition for allowing and protecting the illegal referendum.
-On October 6, the Spanish government passed legislation easing restrictions on private company’s moving their headquarters out of Catalonia.
-These measures include redacting a previous rule that a shareholders meeting must be called to relocate and have already increased the flow of weary companies out of the region.
-Two major banks headquartered in Catalonia, Caixabank and Sabadell, have already agreed to move their respective headquarters out of the region—a serious blow to the financial aspect of the independence movement.
-In response, a respected local Catalonian newspaper El País published an op-ed article warning Catalans to proceed with caution as the region’s economic stability is just as much at stake as its political integrity.
+This past Friday, October 6, the Spanish government passed a law easing restrictions on moving private company headquarters out of Catalonia, including redacting a previous rule that a shareholders meeting must be called to relocate.
+These measures are increasing the flow of weary companies out of the region.
+Two major banks headquartered in Catalonia, Caixabank and Sabadell, have already agreed to move their respective headquarters out of the region, a serious blow to the independence movement.
+In response, respected local newspaper El País published an op-ed article warning Catalans to proceed with caution as the region’s economic stability is just as much at stake as its political integrity.

-On Tuesday, President Puigdemont delivered remarks regarding the state of the separatism movement.
-He stated for the LA times that the referendum vote “seemingly satisfied neither his separatist base nor the central government in Madrid.”
-While reaffirming his belief in an independent Catalonia, President Puigdemont also suspended the results of the October 1 referendum, which angered his pro-independence base.
-His subsequent call for peaceful dialogues with the federal government were further met with sharp negativity and a dismissive tone by Spain’s deputy prime minister Soraya Saenz de Santamaria leading to the continued rise in tension between the Spanish Government and Catalonia.
+On Tuesday, President Puigdemont gave a speech that, “seemingly satisfied neither his separatist base nor the central government in Madrid,” as an LA Times piece put it.
+While reaffirming his belief in an independent Catalonia, President Puigdemont suspended the results of the October 1 referendum that favored independence, angering his pro-independence base.
+His subsequent call for peaceful dialogues with the federal government were met with sharp negativity and a dismissive tone by Spain’s deputy prime minister Soraya Saenz de Santamaria, further angering the central government.